ORNL-TechInt/ORNL-TechInt-Page/README.md

     * Add a new <li> tag for the new entry in members.src.

-    * For a new year in publications or software, add the new material to publications.src or software.src and a new <li> tag in hdrnav.inc.

     * Commit and push the changes.

     * Pull the changes into the deployment directory.

     * Run make (this step can be automated using the post merge git hook described above).

+ * For a new year in publications or software, add the new material to publications.src or software.src and a new &lt;li> tag in hdrnav.inc.
+   After that, commit and push the changes, pull the update into the deployment directory, and (unless it's automated) run make to generate the .html files.

 Makefile Targets